 • Dated air conditioners are classified around 8-9 SEER.

-• Updated air conditioners start at 13 SEER.
-Ones installed in the southwest and southeast must be a minimum of 14 SEER due to U.S. Department of Energy mandates.
+• Modern air conditioners start at 13 SEER.
+Ones installed in the southwest and southeast must be no less than 14 SEER due to U.S. Department of Energy mandates.
 As of 2017, these SEER rating requirements have saved homeowners trillions of dollars.

 • ENERGY STAR®-certified air conditioners begin at 14.5 SEER.